corn-mendoza/Workshop-v3/README.md

 The workshop application can be navigated through the home page links through the various topics.
 The workshop can also be used as a demo for the capabilities of PAS.
 The following areas are designed to support the navigation of many of the features of PAS, SCS, and Steeltoe.

 ### Platform
+The Platform section provides a demonstration of the platform's capabilities and enhancements provided by Steeltoe.
+Links to logging, tasks, metrics, and health accutators are included on the page to assist in navigation to key functionality.

 ### Configuration
+The Configuration section provides a demonstration of configuration best practices and using steeltoe configuration services.
+Links to environment variables, the config server dashboard, the config server repository, and build information are included on the page to assist in navigation to key functionality.

 ### Services
+The Services section provides a demonstration of service discovery and circuit breaker patterns.
+Redis is used to store the service counters.
+Service security is demonstrated through the SSO feature of the portal.
+If the user is not logged in, the service will respond with "You will have a nice day"
+Links to the Hystrix and Eureka dashboards are included on the page to assist in navigation to key functionality.

 ### Connections
+The Connections section provides a demonstration of how to leverage user provided services and/or the config server to manage connection string data for services.
+This can be demonstrated by binding and unbinding the user provided service and by changing the environment for the config server.

 ### Zero Downtime
+The Zero Downtime section provides a demonstration of a Blue/Green deployment.
+The code leverages Redis cache and config server to coordinate the cutover between applications by consitently showing the usage counters increment.
+The page will use colors to highlight the two applications participating on the mapped route.

 ### Security
+The application provides the ability to log in and log out of the application using Single Sign-On.
+If a user is already logged into the Apps Manager, the user will be automatically signed into the Workshop application.

 ### CI/CD Pipeline using VSTS
+The entire project is setup to demonstrate continuous delivery via CI/CD pipelines setup in Visual Studio Team Services.
+When a change is checked in by a developer, the pipeline will build the application, deploy the artifacts back into the github repository, and push the applications on to PAS.

 ## Projects
 The following are the projects found in this repository and a short description of the functionality that each is designed to demonstrate.